 Answer: Import features of JUnit are:

-- JUnit shows test progress in a bar that is green if test is going fine and it turns red when a test fails.
+JUnit shows test progress in a bar that is green if the test is going fine and it turns red when a test fails.

-Answer: A Unit Test Case is a part of code which ensures that the another part of code (method) works as expected.
+Answer: A Unit Test Case is a part of code which ensures that another part of code (method) works as expected.
 A formal written unit test case is characterized by a known input and by an expected output, which is worked out before the test is executed.
-The known input should test a precondition and the expected output should test a post condition.
+The known input should test a precondition and the expected output should test a postcondition.

 Answer: Reporting multiple failures in a single test is generally a sign that the test does too much and it is too big a unit test.
 JUnit is designed to work best with a number of small tests.
 It executes each test within a separate instance of the test class.
 It reports failure on each test.